ArthurS1/workshops/vim/README.md

 > - Themes are bloat.
 You just need color to see different parts of statements and expressions.
 > - Well just install one.
 Or not.
 But install something else then.

+> 🔀 **You can do the next steps in any order.** Choose whatever picks your interest!

 ### Lsp code completion

 **Step 6 - LSP is the future and it's included**
+> - Check `:help lsp` and add lsp support to your nvim.

 **Step 7 - Add clang completion**
+> - Add clang and at least one other language server.
+> - You can checkout a list of curated language servers on the [nvim-lsp-config repo](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
+> I recommand `nvim-cmp`.

 ### Snippets

 **Step 8 - Install a snippet plugin**
+> - Install a snippet plugin.
+> I recommand `cmp-vsnip`.

 ### File lookup